redconfetti/redconfetti.github.io/_posts/2012-04-11-factory-girl-associations-records-persisting-across-tests.md

     luck with TDD - I'm loving it, like you say it catched bugs so early, some of which you don't even mean to test for."
 ---
 I just recently started to adopt test driven development practices.
 The project I'm working on needs to get done soon, and I didn't want to get held up learning Rspec.
-After much consulting with other developers at the <a href="http://www.kabam.com/" target="_blank">company I work</a> for, I had decided to use basic Test::Unit tests with FactoryGirl factories instead of fixtures, and adopt Shoulda if a scenario arises where the options it provides (contexts) are needed.
+After much consulting with other developers at the [company I work](http://www.kabam.com/) for, I had decided to use basic Test::Unit tests with FactoryGirl factories instead of fixtures, and adopt Shoulda if a scenario arises where the options it provides (contexts) are needed.

 So far things have been running well, and I'm starting to understand just how important testing is.
 You don't have to write tests for every single thing you do, but if you implement some sort of feature that you seriously don't want to break at some point in the future, setup a test for it.
 Once you setup a test for one type of feature, you can re-use the code later for similar testing.
 So don't worry about how long it takes the first time around, it will pay off later when that function isn't broken because you caught it.
 I didn't realize it, but errors you didn't expect it to directly catch, like the dreaded "undefined method 'foo' for nil:NilClass" exception, also popup periodically and alert you that you broke something, even though your test wasn't built to catch those.
 This is nice because you might change something in a model, and then all of a sudden something in a view is broken.